php-dev-br/laravel-doc-pt-br/quickstart-intermediate.md

 First, notice that there is already a `app/Http/Controllers/Auth/AuthController` included in your Laravel application.
 This controller uses a special `AuthenticatesAndRegistersUsers` trait which contains all of the necessary logic to create and authenticate users.

-#### Authentication Routes & Views
+#### Authentication Routes

 So, what's left for us to do?
 Well, we still need to create the registration and login templates as well as define the routes to point to the authentication controller.
-We can do all of this using the `make:auth` Artisan command:

-    php artisan make:auth
+First, let's add the routes we need to our `app/Http/routes.php` file:

+	// Authentication Routes...
+	Route::get('auth/login', 'Auth\AuthController@getLogin');
+	Route::post('auth/login', 'Auth\AuthController@postLogin');
+	Route::get('auth/logout', 'Auth\AuthController@getLogout');

+	// Registration Routes...
+	Route::get('auth/register', 'Auth\AuthController@getRegister');
+	Route::post('auth/register', 'Auth\AuthController@postRegister');

+#### Authentication Views

+Authentication requires us to create `login.blade.php` and `register.blade.php` within the `resources/views/auth` directory.
+Of course, the design and styling of these views is unimportant; however, they should at least contain some basic fields.

+The `register.blade.php` file should contain a form that includes `name`, `email`, `password`, and `password_confirmation` fields and makes a `POST` request to the `/auth/register` route.

+The `login.blade.php` file should contain a form that includes `email` and `password` fields and makes a `POST` request to `/auth/login`.

 > **Note:** If you would like to view complete examples for these views, remember that the entire application's source code is [available on GitHub](https://github.com/laravel/quickstart-intermediate).

-Now, all we have to do is add the authentication routes to our routes file.
-We can do this using the `auth` method on the `Route` facade, which will register all of the routes we need for registration, login, and password reset:

-    // Authentication Routes...
-    Route::auth();

-Once the `auth` routes are registered, verify that the `$redirectTo` property on the `app/Http/Controllers/Auth/AuthController` controller is set to '/tasks':

-    protected $redirectTo = '/tasks';

-It is also necessary to update the `app/Http/Middleware/RedirectIfAuthenticated.php` file with the proper redirect path:

-    return redirect('/tasks');

 <a name="the-task-controller"></a>
 ### The Task Controller

 Since we know we're going to need to retrieve and store tasks, let's create a `TaskController` using the Artisan CLI, which will place the new controller in the `app/Http/Controllers` directory:

-    php artisan make:controller TaskController
+	php artisan make:controller TaskController --plain

 Now that the controller has been generated, let's go ahead and stub out some routes in our `app/Http/routes.php` file to point to the controller:

 	Route::get('/tasks', 'TaskController@index');
 	Route::post('/task', 'TaskController@store');
 	Route::delete('/task/{task}', 'TaskController@destroy');

 #### Authenticating All Task Routes